Multidimensional continued fractions and symbolic codings of toral translations: Examples

 \subsection{The Arnoux--Rauzy algorithm}

-In this section we apply our results to the Arnoux--Rauzy algorithm in arbitrary dimension $d \ge 3$.
-As for the Cassaigne--Selmer algorithm (with $d=3$), the Arnoux--Rauzy algorithm generates symbolic dynamical systems that have factor complexity $(d{-}1)n+1$ and belong to the family of dendric subshifts.
+In this section, we apply our results to the Arnoux--Rauzy algorithm in arbitrary dimension $d \ge 3$.
+Like the Cassaigne--Selmer algorithm (with $d=3$), the Arnoux--Rauzy algorithm generates symbolic dynamical systems that have factor complexity $(d{-}1)n+1$ and belong to the family of dendric subshifts.